PyPSA/PyPSA/doc/optimal_power_flow.rst

 ``["angles","cycles","kirchhoff","ptdf"]`` (see :ref:`formulations`
 for more details).

+.. automethod:: pypsa.Network.lopf

-The linear OPF module can optimises the dispatch of generation and storage and the capacities of generation, storage and transmission.
+The linear OPF module can optimise the dispatch of generation and storage and the capacities of generation, storage and transmission infrastructure.

 It is assumed that the load is inelastic and must be met in every snapshot (this will be relaxed in future versions).